ADVICE FOR FRENCH PROPERTY BUYERS

 Why do you want to buy a property in France?

-Some of the main reasons to buy a French property:
+Some of the main reasons to buy a house in French :

-Your requirements for a full time residence will generally be different from those for a holiday home in France.
-For example you may need ; schools for families, all year round shops, nearby medical centers and hospitals, good internet connection, easy access to airports and cities.
-When choosing a French property for full time residence you might want to be sure that there is already central heating, double glazing etc in the French property you choose..
+Your requirements for a full time residence will generally be different from those for a holiday home.
+For example you may need ; schools for families, all year round shops, medical centres and hospitals, good internet connection, access to airports and cities.
+Your choice of French property will normally be of better standard with central heating, double glazing etc

-When choosing a holiday home in France, you will probably already know the area you want to buy in France.
-Think about whether you will use the property just for family & friends or if you’d like to actively market the French property as a holiday rental in France.
-Good transport links, holiday activities as well as bars & restaurants may need to be included in your French property search criteria.
+When choosing a holiday home in France, you will probably already know the area you want to buy in.
+Think about whether you will use the property just for family & friends or if you’d like to actively market the property as a holiday rental in France.
+Good transport links, holiday activities as well as bars & restaurants may need to be included in your search criteria.

-Where do you want to buy a house in France?
+Where do you want to buy a French property?

 Which part of France is going to suit you best?